alters-mit/clatter/README.md

 - Unique and powerful audio synthesis capabilities.
 Unlike most physics driven audio generators, Clatter generates audio out of pre-computed data, rather than relying on modifying or mixing pre-existing audio files.
 - Built-in support for Unity.
+- Highly performant.
+Clatter uses efficient memory management and multithreaded processes to generate audio.
-- An intuitive, highly flexible API.
+- An intuitive, flexible API.
 - Python API bindings.

  **There are three ways to use Clatter:**